-In HCI and in cognitive architectures, a commitment was made to Fitts's law because it was felt that stochastic submovements-processes that give rise to the law-were unimportant for predicting pointing performance.
-Fitts's law was used as a base-level abstraction in MHP, for example.
+In HCI and in cognitive architectures a commitment was made to Fitts' Law because it was felt that stochastic submovements - processes that give rise to the law - were unimportant for predicting pointing performance.
+Fitts' law was used as a base-level abstraction in MHP, for example.
 However, this assumption has proved too restrictive for explaining key phenomena concerning adaptation, and alternative simulation environments are now available.
-For example, full-body biomechanical simulations using reinforcement learning are used to predict not only movement performance but also motion trajectories and even fatigue during pointing [3].
+For example, full-body biomechanical simulations using Reinforcement Learning are used to predict not only movement performance but motion trajectories and even fatigue during pointing (Cheema et al., 2020).

 This coupling of the appropriate abstraction and precision in defining a simulator is also critical in grounding experimental work.
-As Harold Thimbleby observed:

-We can do as many "experiments" as

-we like on complex systems, evaluating systems with vast numbers of people, doing sophisticated statistical tests, and so on, all to no avail unless we know what we are doing, and how the results of the experiment bear on future work....
-I search the literature for theories that I can apply in my case...instead I find reports of experiments-sometimes related to my particular problem-but without some underlying theories, how can I know how safely I can generalise those results to apply in my design, with my users?
-[4]
+(Thimbleby, 1990) observed, "We can do as many 'experiments' as we like on complex systems, evaluating systems with vast numbers of people, doing sophisticated statistical tests, and so on, all to no avail unless we know what we are doing, and how the results of the experiment bear on future work. [...]
+I search the literature for theories that I can apply in my case [...]; instead I find reports of experiments - sometimes related to my particular problem - but without some underlying theories, how can I know how safely I can generalise those results to apply in my design, with my users?".

 However, one lesson that HCI has learned over the past 50 years is that the details matter.
-The context matters, the user matters, and both can change behavior significantly.
-Understanding and describing the variability of human behavior and sensitivity to context is a significant challenge, but one that can be supported by simulations.
+The context matters, the user matters, and both can change behaviour significantly.
+Understanding and describing the variability of human behaviour, and sensitivity to context is a significant challenge, but one that can be supported by simulations.

-SIMULATION FOR DESIGN AND ENGINEERING
+4 SIMULATION FOR DESIGN AND ENGINEERING

-Can we advance user-centered design to a more rigorous, safer, and predictable process via a simulationbased approach?
-Simulations can be used to predict task performance, such as time taken to finish a task and how often tasks can be successfully accomplished (for example, the keystroke-level models in Card et al. [2]).
-They can also be biomechanical models, predicting movement and its physical ergonomics, as well as physiological and health effects.
-They can have components predicting perceptual performance in different contexts, and can include cognitive elements.
-Offline simulations can improve robustness through morethorough exploration of the design
+Can we advance user-centred design to a more rigorous, safer, and predictable process via a simulation-based approach to interaction design?
+Simulations can be used to predict task performance, such as time taken to finish the task and how often tasks can be successfully accomplished, e.g. keystroke-level models in (Card et al., 1983).
+They can be biomechanical models, predicting movement, its physical ergonomics, physiological and health effects.
+They can have components predicting perceptual performance in different contexts, and they could include cognitive elements.
+Offline simulations can improve robustness through more thorough exploration of the design space.

-Many interactions have already been modeled with biomechanical models, from a button press to the touch on a screen to midair gestures to full-body movements [3].
-These interactions can be evaluated by comparisons with human data, for example, from motion capture.
-Simulations of such movements are computationally demanding, but today various suites of dedicated biomechanical simulation software can be found to efficiently carry out these computations, including OpenSim (https://simtk.org/projects/opensim), AnyBody, LifeModeler, and SantosHuman, as well as powerful physics engines with biomechanical modeling capabilities such as MuJoCo (https://mujoco.org) and Bullet (http://bulletphysics.org).
-Biomechanical simulations can include inverse simulations, which enable the inference of hidden states or parameters from experimentally observed movement data, and forward simulations, which predict complete movement behavior.
+Many interactions have already been modelled with biomechanical models: a button press, touch on a screen, mid-air gestures, up to full-body movements (Cheema et al., 2020).
+These interactions can be evaluated by comparison with human data, e.g. from motion capture.
+Simulations of such movements are computationally demanding, but today various suites of dedicated biomechanical simulation software can be found to efficiently carry out these computations, e.g. OpenSim,1 AnyBody, LifeModeler, and SantosHuman, as well as powerful physics engines with biomechanical modelling capabilities (e.g. MuJoCo2, Bullet3).
+Biomechanical simulations can include inverse simulations which enable inference of hidden states or parameters from experimentally observed movement data, and forward simulations which predict complete movement behaviour.

-It will often be impossible to avoid simulations because of the cost both financially and timewise of doing extensive parameter optimization via experiments with human participants.
-In Williamson et al. [5], for example, a bearing-based pedestrian navigation system had parameters such as the size of the angular window needed for feedback when pointing at the target.
-A simulator modeling pedestrians as rational agents optimized the ideal window size for efficient navigation under different assumptions of sensor uncertainty-an extremely timeconsuming task for multiple large groups of human participants.
-Per Ola Kristensson and Thomas Müllners [6] use modeling to replace extensive experimentation, thus optimizing text-entry system parameters.
+It will often be impossible to avoid simulations because of the cost in both money and time of doing extensive parameter optimisation via experiments with human participants.
+For example, in (Williamson et al., 2010) a bearingbased pedestrian navigation system had parameters such as the size of the angular window needed for feedback when pointing at the target.
+A simulator modelling pedestrians as rational agents optimised the ideal window size for efficient navigation under different assumptions of sensor uncertainty - an extremely time-consuming task for multiple large groups of human participants.
+(Kristensson & Müllners, 2021) use modelling to replace extensive experimentation, optimising text entry system parameters.